isaacmg/nationals_coverage/readme.md

 Simple application to give live updates for the 2015 Penobscot Whitewater Nationals.
+See application live at nationals.paddlesoft.net.